wavefrontHQ/docs/pages/doc/ts_avg.md

 ## Description

-The `avg()` function takes the average (the mean), at each time slice, of the different data lines in `expression`.
-If at least one data value is present in the time slice, then all other existing time series in the query will be interpolated before the average is computed (if possible).
+The `avg()` function takes the average (the mean), at each point in time, of the different time series in the expression.
+If at least one data value is present at a point in time, then all other existing time series in the query will be interpolated before the average is computed (if possible).

 The `avg`, `mavg` and `median` functions can help you understand the tendency of the data.